 Solution of the simple task: Begin3

-This section contains description of solving the following simple task in Python:
+This section contains description of solving the following simple task in Python and R:

 Begin3°.
 The sides a and b of a rectangle are given.